Published: September 29, 2015 • Last updated: September 10, 2020 at 9:57 am

 I often suggest to people to exercise their unused cards once every six months or so and to avoid mishaps when they get home that night, pay the amount in full from online banking.
-Could as simple as a gas or grocery purchase.
+It could be as simple as a gas or grocery purchase.

 That will keep your credit history happy, and not really affect your day to day strategy.”